Vmware Ovf Tool Linux Software

 Importing a .vmx file to a vApp template in vCloud Director

-To import a .vmx
+To import a .vmx file:

 In your UKCloud environment, create a catalog to contain the vApp template.